thumbor/thumbor/docs/how_to_upload_images.rst

 methods <http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`__ :
-\* POST : to upload a new image \* GET : to display an image uploaded \* PUT : to replace an image uploaded by another preserving the URI \* DELETE : to remove an image uploded from storage
+\* POST : to upload a new image \* GET : to display an image uploaded \* PUT : to replace an image uploaded by another preserving the URI \* DELETE : to remove an image uploaded from storage

 By default, ``PUT`` and ``DELETE`` methods are disabled as explained above.
 This is done to tighten thumbor's security.